Craft Culture: Essential Guide to Asheville Breweries

 6 Wedge Brewing CompanyRiver Arts DistrictSee on map

 The original Wedge location is based in an old warehouse that once was home to the largest leather tannery in the U.S. While somewhat small in size, the brewery makes the most of the space with a tasting room and small bar among the massive brewing tanks.
-Many customers happily drink on the old loading dock outside or the patio.
+Many customers happily drink on the old loading dock outside or on the patio.
 The brewery’s flagship beers include Iron Rail IPA and the Saison.
 In 2017, Wedge expanded to a second location, this one also located in Asheville’s trendy River Arts District.

 7 Highland Brewing Company